gregurco/jobeet-tutorial/docs/days/day-8.md

 Refresh the page.
 Now form should look in bootstrap 3 style.

-Also you can notice that we wrote html for submit button and did't use [SubmitType][14].
+Also you can notice that we wrote HTML for submit button and did’t use [SubmitType][14].
-It's good practice because form become more reusable.
+It’s good practice because form become more reusable.
 Read more [here][15].

 ## Form processing

 Form is built and rendered.
 Processing is next.
 If you submit the form, nothing will happen.
-Let's fix it:
+Let’s fix it:

 ```php
 class JobController extends AbstractController